-Donald E. Graham serves as Chairman of the Board of the Company, as well as Chief Executive Officer of the Company.
-The Board of Directors believes that Mr. Graham's service as both Chairman of the Board and Chief Executive Officer is in the best interests of the Company.
-This structure is appropriate, given the significant shareholdings in the Company of Mr. Graham and the Graham family, and also serves other purposes.
-Mr. Graham possesses in-depth strategic and operational knowledge of the opportunities and challenges facing the Company and is best positioned to develop agendas that focus on matters that merit Board attention.
-At his request, Mr. Graham has not received a raise in his annual salary nor received an annual bonus in 24 years in his current non-Board roles.
-Because his shareholdings represent his main financial interest in the Company, the Board believes that Mr. Graham's interests are well aligned with those of shareholders and that his dual role promotes decisive leadership, accountability and clarity in the overall direction of the Company's business strategy.
-The Board also believes that this approach facilitates clear and consistent communication of the Company's strategy to all stakeholders.
+Until November 2015, Donald E. Graham served as Chairman of the Board of the Company, as well as Chief Executive Officer of the Company.
+In November 2015, Timothy J. O'Shaughnessy became President and Chief Executive Officer, and Mr. Graham continued to serve as Chairman of the Board of Directors.
+Mr. O'Shaughnessy had been named President of the Company and served as a Director of the Company since November 2014.
+Until the separation of the roles in 2015, the Board of Directors believed that Mr. Graham's service as both Chairman of the Board and Chief Executive Officer was in the best interests of the Company.
+This structure was appropriate, given the significant shareholdings in the Company of Mr. Graham and the Graham family, and also served other purposes.
+Mr. Graham possesses in-depth strategic and operational knowledge of the opportunities and challenges facing the Company and was best positioned to develop agendas that focused on matters that merited Board attention.
+At his request, Mr. Graham has not received a raise in his annual salary nor received an annual bonus in 25 years in his non-Board roles.
+In connection with his resignation as Chief Executive Officer, Mr. Graham's salary was reduced from \$400,000 to \$100,000, and he no longer participates in any long-term compensation or annual bonus plans.

-While as a "controlled company," the Company is not legally required to have a majority of independent Directors, the majority of the Board, in fact, comprises independent Directors who act as an effective counterbalance to Mr. Graham in his dual role.
+While as a "controlled company," the Company is not legally required to have a majority of independent Directors, the majority of the Board, in fact, comprises independent Directors who act as an effective counterbalance to Mr. Graham, Chairman of the Board, and Mr. O'Shaughnessy, as President and Chief Executive Officer.
 The Board also appoints a lead independent Director.
 Christopher C. Davis serves in this capacity.
-The lead independent Director typically chairs executive sessions of Board meetings and consults with Mr. Graham and senior management regarding issues to be included in Board meeting agendas.
-The lead independent Director is also expected to collaborate with Mr. Graham in reviewing key operational and other matters and to act as a liaison between Mr. Graham and the independent Directors.
+The lead independent Director typically chairs executive sessions of Board meetings and consults with Mr. Graham and Mr. O'Shaughnessy and senior management regarding issues to be included in Board meeting agendas.
+The lead independent Director is also expected to collaborate with Mr. O'Shaughnessy in reviewing key operational and other matters and to act as a liaison between Messrs.
+Graham and O'Shaughnessy and the independent Directors.